Hannah Wilkinson: Senior national team

 Wilkinson made her senior international debut for New Zealand in the starting lineup in a friendly against Australia on 17 February 2010.

 She made her first FIFA Women's World Cup appearance in the 2011 FIFA Women's World Cup, appearing in all three group matches as a substitute.
 In the last match, she scored in the 94th minute to force a draw with Mexico.

 Wilkinson appeared in three of New Zealand's four matches in the 2012 London Olympics.

 She played of all New Zealand's three matches at the 2015 FIFA Women's World Cup in Canada.

 She started in all three of New Zealand's matches at the 2016 Olympics in Brazil.

 In April 2019, Wilkinson was named to the final 23-player squad for the 2019 FIFA Women's World Cup, after a remarkable recovery from her ACL injury.

 On 27 July 2021, she played her 100th match for New Zealand during the 2020 Summer Olympics.

+On 20 July 2023, she scored the opening goal of the 2023 FIFA Women's World Cup on home soil in a 1–0 victory against Norway, in what was their first win in the FIFA Women's World Cup.